walmartlabs/concord-website/docs/getting-started/orgs.md

 Resources such as project, secrets and inventories can have different **visibility**:
 - `PUBLIC` - any Concord user can access and use the resource.
-For example, a public project can be used by anyone to start a new process;
+For example, a public project can be used by anyone to start a new process.
 - `PRIVATE` - only [teams](#teams) that have an appropriate **access level** can use the resource.